A Practical Validation of RIS Detection and Identification: System Model

 \subsection{RIS Detection and Identification Method}

 As proposed in \cite{RIS_ID_Theoretical}, the RIS-ID process involves the UE continuously transmitting an omnidirectional, unmodulated carrier signal while simultaneously receiving the echoes.
-Reachable RISs in the vicinity of the UE reflect this signal, modulating it with their unique PSRPs.
+Reachable RISs in the vicinity of the UE reflect this signal, modulating it with their unique PSRPs, which are vectors of $1$s and $-1$s.
+The modulation is achieved by adjusting the phase of the RIS elements to either $0$ or $\pi$, depending on whether the corresponding PSRP symbol is $1$ or $-1$.
 The UE then correlates the received signal with locally generated versions of the PSRPs, and if the correlation exceeds a predefined threshold, the corresponding RIS is declared reachable.